samyak45/samyak45.github.io/_posts/2017-02-10-How-one-chat-can-change-your-life.md

 Another sleepless night and like most nights these days, my nostalgic brain is running through all the memories I have made during the course of last three and a half years in college.
 Browsing through all the diverse memories, my mind gets stuck on the memory of a girl, sorry, the girl, who in pursuit of some fame and in an attempt to feed her pretentious nature, altered my life drastically.
 Or should I say, almost ended my life tragically?

-Before you read, for those of you haven't already read this chat two years ago:
+For those who didn't read this three years ago:

 ![The Chat](http://samyakchoudhary.com/img/chat-with-DM.jpg){: .center-image }